jeffreyguenther/shiro/README.md

 The Shiro runtime is designed to be used as the computational engine for applications like parametric CAD tools, vector editors, and spreadsheets.
-The runtime provides an API for managing and manipulating the runtime.
+The runtime provides an API for manipulating the runtime.

 #### Examples
 In `examples`, you'll find folders with example Shiro programs.
-Check examples run.
+Checked examples run in **Shiro Playground**.

 * Color_Schemes - shows how to create a color scheme
 	* [ ] `ColorScheme_OnColor.sro` creates alternatives on individual colors
-	* [ ] `ColorScheme_OnScheme.sro` creates alternatives of the entire scheme
+	* [ ] `ColorScheme_OnScheme.sro` creates alternatives on the entire scheme

 * Data_Analysis - example of processing a CSV file and viewing the result in a table
 	* [ ] `poverty.sro` analysis of the world's population in poverty

-* Drawing - shows how to draw
+* Drawing - shows how to draw in Shiro
 	* [ ] `Costume_Selection.sro` shows how to render differty costumes for a character
 	* [x] `FlowerOfLife.sro` uses traces of the Flower of Life, a patterns of circles to create images
 	* [x] `LineExample.sro` shows a basic example of creating an alternative for the endpoint of a line